Developing resilience in teachers and educators in South Africa

 Together with the Yivani Mbali Foundation and the It Starts With Me campaign, a mini workshop was held in Durban city centre for a group of approximately 30 Early Childhood Development (ECD) practitioners and educators.
-Organised by the Linda Zama Trust, the workshop explored how Shape of Emotion could support emotional resilience with interested ECD practitioners.
+Organised by the Linda Zama Trust, the workshop explored how Shape of Emotion could support emotional resilience with interested ECD practitioners and teachers.

-The Linda Zama Trust recognised the need to attend to the surge in levels of frustration, a sense of not being appreciated, anxiety, stress and other emotional difficulties experienced by Early Childhood Development (ECD) practitioners and educators in KwaZulu-Natal that are part of the trust.
-The Yivani Mbali Foundation together with 5th Place were invited to facilitate a pilot workshop to explore how Shape of Emotion could support emotional resilience with interested ECD practitioners.
+The Linda Zama Trust recognised the need to attend to the surge in levels of frustration, a sense of not being appreciated, anxiety, stress and other emotional difficulties experienced by Early Childhood Development (ECD) practitioners, teachers and educators in KwaZulu-Natal that are part of the trust.
+The Yivani Mbali Foundation together with 5th Place were invited to facilitate a pilot workshop to explore how Shape of Emotion could support emotional resilience with interested ECD practitioners as well as how to promote resilience in the classroom.

-The workshop focused on the importance of building emotional resilience and introduced participants to Shape of Emotion, a model, process and tool of how emotions are structured, stored, and regulated.
-Shape of Emotion is a life skill that can be learnt and used to deal with emotional challenges.
+The workshop focused on the importance building resilience in South African teachers, fostering emotional wellbeing and mental health.
+It introduced participants to Shape of Emotion, a model, process and tool of how emotions are structured, stored, and regulated.
+Shape of Emotion is a life skill that can be learnt and used to deal with emotional challenges and build emotional resilience in not just teachers but people of all ages and professions.

 What are emotions?